 Local Planning Authorities are legally required to produce Local Development Plans, which indicate how and where development should take place within their area.
 Communities can also produce Neighbourhood Development Plans, which inform how Local Development Plans are delivered.
-The good news is that as a local resident you can have a big say on what is included in these plans
+The good news is that as a local resident, you can have a big say on what is included in these plans

 Neighbourhood Development Plans are a powerful tool which gives communities direct power to develop a shared vision for their neighbourhood and shape the development and growth of their local area.
-It is a fantastic opportunity to you to make sure you get the right types of development for your community and secure enhancements for wildlife.
+It is a fantastic opportunity for you to make sure you get the right types of development for your community and secure enhancements for wildlife.

 The Government requires that Local Development Plans and Neighbourhood Development Plans include policies that outline how they will safeguard and enhance the environment.
-These environmental policies can be very ambitious, as long as they don’t prevent the plan from delivering Government targets for residential and commercial development.
+These environmental policies can be ambitious, as long as they don’t prevent the plan from delivering Government targets for residential and commercial development.

 If you are interested in finding out how to influence your Local Development Plan or Neighbourhood we recommend taking the following steps.